Texas Tech University

 Grade Records

 Grade records should be retained for a minimum of five calendar years.
-Grade records are defined as grade books, computer and noncomputer-generated grade sheets, and other such materials that permit a reconstruction of a student's graded performance in a course.
+Grade records are defined as grade books, computer and noncomputer-generated grade sheets, and other such materials that permit a reconstruction of a student’s graded performance in a course.
 Grade records are not limited to the final grades submitted at the end of a semester.
-The need to retain grade materials for at least five years is based on the statutory Records and Retention Schedule maintained by the Southwest Collection/Special Collections Library as referenced in OP 10.10.
+The need to retain grade materials for at least five years is based on the statutory Records Retention Schedule maintained by the Southwest Collection/Special Collections Library as referenced in OP 10.10.

 Chairpersons and division directors must collect grade records, or copies of grade records, from instructors who retire or who otherwise leave the university.
 Each college will determine how materials are to be stored and, in general, how the process will be monitored.

+These types of leaves are not considered leaves of absence.
 Requests for such leaves should be initiated at the departmental level well in advance of the date of departure.
 If approved by the department chair, such requests are forwarded through normal channels for final approval.
 All requests for leaves should be filed as early as possible prior to the departure date.

 Only in rare instances should applications be submitted for absence during critical periods of operation of the university.
 Critical periods are those during which the responsibilities of the position are particularly involved.
 The beginning or close of any semester or term or at any time when reports are customarily due are examples of critical periods.